 The Common Good Funds have no explicit reserves policy, but as a general principle the "capital" of the funds is held effectively as a permanent endowment, with only the annual income available for disbursement in the year.
 No individual Common Good Fund is in deficit.

-The main funding sources for the Common Good Funds this year are dividend and investment income (64.5%) [67.8% in 2019-20] and property rental income (35.5%) [32.2% in 2019-20].

-The Investment Review Board has agreed a Statement of Investment Principles (SoIP) which regulates the relationship between the Council and the Investment Manager.
-The SoIP details benchmark asset class holdings and also the restrictions which the Council has agreed i.e. no direct holdings in tobacco stocks or companies involved in the manufacture or supply of military equipment; and a minimum holding of 15% of the total funds to be held in fixed interest stocks.
+The main funding sources for the Common Good Funds are dividend and investment income (69.5%) [64.5% in 2020/21] and property rental income (30.5%) [35.5% in 2020/21].
+The Investment Review Board has agreed an Investment Policy Statement, which regulates the relationship between the Council and the Investment Manager.
+It details benchmark asset class holdings and also the restrictions that the Council has agreed, e.g. no direct holdings in tobacco or fossil fuel stocks, or companies involved in the manufacture of armaments; and a minimum holding of 15% of the total funds to be held in fixed interest stocks.